arnav-firstonsite/fos-planning-poker/README.md

 - Vote selection:
   - Click to select a vote; the button highlights with an orange background and white text.
   - Clicking the same vote again clears the selection and removes the highlight immediately.
-- Voting is disabled until a valid profile (name + role) exists.
+- Voting is disabled until a valid profile (name) exists.

 ### Reveal & reset